Sober Living Resources for Utah

 Utah is home to many excellent sober living homes.
 However, it should be kept in mind that the purpose of a sober living home is to offer a safe and trigger-free environment where residents can focus on recovering and building new lives for themselves.
 To that end, it is often helpful for addicts in Utah to change states entirely — at least during the initial most vulnerable stages of recovery.

-Los Angeles, California, which is only a day’s drive away, is an excellent place to make a fresh start.
-This health-conscious and open-minded city is a comfortable place for individuals who are in recovery.
+California, which is only a day’s drive away, is an excellent place to make a fresh start.
+This health-conscious and open-minded state is a comfortable place for individuals who are in recovery.
 Like Utah, it offers a seamless mix of natural beauty and cultural oddities, so Utah residents will feel right at home.
-Moreover, Los Angeles is home to a unique type of sober living home: structured sober livings.
+Moreover, Southern California is home to a unique type of sober living home: structured sober livings.
 These homes offer even more resources and support than other sober living homes.
-Given that Los Angeles’ recovery community continues to thrive and develop, it is a popular destination for out-of-state individuals who are ready to make a fresh start.
+Given that Southern California’s recovery community continues to thrive and develop, it is a popular destination for out-of-state individuals who are ready to make a fresh start.

 Recovery is Possible at Design for Recovery

-Design for Recovery, located in West LA, is Los Angeles’ preeminent structured sober living home.
+Design for Recovery is Southern California’s preeminent structured sober living home.
 Our property offers young men a supportive, safe, and trigger-free environment.
 As such, it serves as the ideal home base for men who are working to develop the life and the skills they need for long-term sobriety.
 Residents are fully supported as they work to address underlying issues, clean up the wreckage of their past, and make headway toward new careers and relationships.
 Our community continues to support alumni even years after they graduate.